-The grade of R (research in progress) is a permanent grade.
-An incomplete (the grade of X) cannot be given in a course which is graded R. To receive credit for an R-graded course the student must continue to enroll in the course until a passing grade is received.
-Three-hour thesis and three- and six-hour dissertation courses are graded R/F only.
-The grade of P (required for graduation) can be received in six- or nine-hour thesis courses and nine-hour dissertation courses only.
-In the course listings below, R-graded courses are designated either "Graded P/F/R" or "Graded R." (See also the section entitled "R" GRADE in this catalog.)
+Three-hour thesis courses and three- and six-hour dissertation courses are graded R/F/W only (except social work thesis courses).
+The grade of P (required for degree completion for students enrolled in thesis or dissertation programs) can be earned only in six- or nine-hour thesis courses and nine-hour dissertation courses.
+In the course listings below, R-graded courses are designated either "Graded P/F/R" or "Graded R." Occasionally, the valid grades for a course change.
+Students should consult the appropriate Graduate Advisor or instructor for valid grade information for particular courses.
+(See also the sections titled "R" Grade, Credit for Research, Internship, Thesis or Dissertation Courses and Incomplete Grade in this catalog.)

-LINGUISTICS (LING)
+Linguistics (LING)